Payments

 gracePeriod: 7d,

-graceAction: downgrade,gracePeriod says how long a subscription should remain in a paid-but-failed state before access changes. graceAction says what should happen when that window expires:
+graceAction: downgrade,gracePeriod sets how long a subscription remains in a paid-but-failed state. graceAction determines what happens when the window expires:

 Payment State In The Rest Of The App